-Initiative: Enhance business recruitment and retention

-Department: Economic Development
+Initiative: Enhance business recruitment and retention Department: Economic Development

 On February 19, 2021, the Administration outlined a three-pronged approach to business attraction for the technology and financial services industry focus areas.
 The strategy includes 1) Policy Direction and Relationship-building; 2) Inducements and Services; and 3) Public Relations and Marketing.
-On

-March 17, 2021, the City Commission adopted three (3) resolutions in furtherance of business attraction, retention, and expansion of businesses within the targeted industries.
+On March 17, 2021, the City Commission adopted three (3) resolutions in furtherance of business attraction, retention, and expansion of businesses within the targeted industries.
 The resolutions support three (3) tactics as follows:

-- 1) Affirmative Resolution Urging Miami-Dade County: A Resolution of the Mayor and City Commission declaring an intent to attract technology and financial services firms/businesses to Miami Beach.
+1) Affirmative Resolution Urging Miami-Dade County: A Resolution of the Mayor and City Commission declaring an intent to attract technology and financial services firms/businesses to Miami Beach.
 Additionally, the adopted Resolution provides direction to the Administration and urges Miami-Dade County to pursue steps to make this type of business attraction a priority.
 This declaration sent the message to existing and potential businesses that the city is committed to cultivating and supporting these targeted industries.

-The Administration will engage with the office of Mayor Daniella Levine Cava to participate in the newly launched ReNew 305 initiative. - 2) Business Attraction Inducements and Services Expedited Plan Review and Permitting: No-cost incentive offered to certain eligible businesses and developers to encourage targeted relocations or expansions and associated development.
-Developments or renovations supporting the targeted industries will be eligible for a 10-day plan review and permitting process. - 3) Business Attraction Incentives Job Creation Incentive Program: The Job Creation Incentive Program (JCIP) is a baseline financial incentive package that will ensure that the city has a greater competitive advantage in the local market and the ability to leverage existing incentives available from the State and County.
+2) Business Attraction Inducements and Services - Expedited Plan Review and Permitting: No-cost incentive offered to certain eligible businesses and developers to encourage targeted relocations or expansions and associated development.
+Developments or renovations supporting the targeted industries will be eligible for a 10-day plan review and permitting process.
+The Administration has begun marketing this service to relevant and interested parties including existing Miami Beach property owners.

+3) Business Attraction Incentives - Job Creation Incentive Program: The Job Creation Incentive Program (JCIP) is a baseline financial incentive package that will ensure that the city has a greater competitive advantage in the local market and the ability to leverage existing incentives available from the State and County.
 The purpose of the JCIP is to strategically attract companies and expand existing businesses within the City of Miami Beach while increasing the number of quality, high-wage jobs in the community.
 The applicant must create or relocate a minimum of ten (10) new, fulltime equivalent jobs which average annual wages meeting or exceeding 125% of the Miami-Dade County or State of Florida average wage, whichever is higher, at the time of the application.
+The Administration has received multiple inquiries about the JCIP and is following-up on leads.
+As outlined in the Program, recommendations for award of this incentive will be brought forward to the Finance and Economic Resiliency Committee.